-In the Eddas we can read that Odin was walking along the shoreline with two other gods (In Prose edda he was walking with his brothers Vili and Vé.
+In the Eddas, we can read that Odin was walking along the shoreline with two other gods (In Prose Edda he was walking with his brothers Vili and Vé.
 In the Poetic Edda he is walking with Hoenir and Lóðurr).
 The three found two logs from whom they crafted the first humans, Ask and Embla.
 The old norse word “lík” translates to “corpse, dead body” and it is the right word to use as the logs were dead when the three found them like our bodies are without the other parts.
-In order to create the first humans the gods gave them spiritual gifts.
+To create the first humans the gods gave them spiritual gifts.

 ǫnd - The Breath of Life

-The first gift, Odin’s gift.
-In prose edda we can read that Odin “gave them (the logs) breath and life”
+The first gift is Odin’s gift.
+In prose edda, we can read that Odin “gave them (the logs) breath and life”

 Óð - The intellect

-The second gift, Hoenir’s / Vili’s gift. Óð is our mind, wit and inspiration.
+The second gift is Hoenir’s / Vili’s gift. Óð is our mind, wit, and inspiration.
 Our intellect.
 It is associated with the next two parts, hugr and minni, but norse pagans keep these three separated.
 It could be that Odin’s name originates from the word Óð and as you will read, the following two parts are also associated with Odin.

 Hugr - Our personality

-This is our thoughts, emotions, conscience, courage and will.
-Hugr’s association to Odin is one of his raven, Huginn.
+This is our thoughts, emotions, conscience, courage, and will.
+Hugr’s association with Odin is one of his raven, Huginn.

 Minni - Our memory

-The third gift, Lóðurr’s / Vé’s gift.
-In the myths we can read about shapeshifting.
+The third gift is Lóðurr’s / Vé’s gift.
+In the myths, we can read about shapeshifting.
 Odin often appears as an animal or another person.
 This is Odin manipulating his hamr.
 We also hear about bersekr and úlfhéðnar.
-These are viking warriors assumed the hamr of a bear and wolf.
-The hamr allows us to take part of the world with our shape, speech, hearing and sight.
+These viking warriors assumed the hamr of a bear and wolf.
+The hamr allows us to take part of the world with our shape, speech, hearing, and sight.

 The Fylgja - The Guardian Spirit